vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 likely, such a reduction will be done in a phased manner, with the limit going down every month by at most 15 hours per month.
-It is, however, also possible that the hour limit reduction will be deferred again, or the hour limt will be increased back.
+It is, however, also possible that the hour limit reduction will be deferred again, or the hour limit will be increased back.

 Factors that will affect which way we go include: